ghaiklor/generator-sails-rest-api/CONTRIBUTING.md

 git push -u origin --all # Push all changes to origin server git push -u origin --tags # And push tags to origin server
 ```

+## Tests

+We are using Mocha for testing.
+All test cases located into `test` folder and split like source files split.
+For every file in `api/` folder we create appropriate in `test/` folder.

+When you create new feature or fix some bug, you **MUST** write test case for it in `test` folder.
+For example, you add new feature to `api/services/cipher/BCryptCipher.js`.
+After that you need modify `test/services/cipher/BCryptCipher.js` for corresponds to new feature.

+For run tests just call `npm test`.

 ## Versions